Esylus/Coding-Standards/4_Change+DeploymentStandards.md

   - [Semantic-Release Setup](#semantic-release-setup)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# itgroove Change Control and Deployment Standards

-Objective: This document has been written to create standards to adhere to while changeing code bases and deploying projects.

 ## 1. General Deployment Strategy